wazuh/wazuh-documentation/source/cloud-security/amazon/services/supported-services/security-lake.rst

 ~~~~~~~~~~~~~~~~~~~

 *   ``<sqs_name>`` : The name of the queue.
 *   ``<service_endpoint>``- Optional: The AWS S3 endpoint URL to be used to download the data from the bucket.
-Check :ref:`Considerations for configuration <amazon_considerations>` for more information about VPC and FIPS endpoints.
+Check :doc:`Considerations for configuration <../prerequisites/considerations>` for more information about VPC and FIPS endpoints.

 Authentication
 ~~~~~~~~~~~~~~